- Why Choose Us

 *Consents executed outside of our practice and not witnessed by a member of our staff, and all embryo disposal consents do require a notary.

-To speak with someone about embryo options, please call our Embryo Options line at 860.679.7046
+To find out more about embryo options, please contact Embryo Options at 844.234.6241 or email [email protected].

 Embryo Donation International (EDI)